 Leisure & Tourism

-Students work closely with their advisor in developing a focus of study, selecting courses, and deciding whether to complete a thesis or master's project.
+Students work closely with their advisor in developing a focus of study, selecting courses, and deciding on a culminating experience.
+Upon completion, students will be prepared to take on research, academic, and upper-level administrative positions in the public, private, and non-profit sectors.

 This Specialization may be completed in two academic years.
 The minimum credit hours for completing the Leisure & Tourism Specialization are: Plan I: Thesis, 30 credit hours; Plan II: Project or comprehensive exam, 33 credit hours